Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Results

-Concerning the symmetrized terms, we can trace them back to the same structure by exploiting the local equivalence of the antisymmetrized electron terms (single- and double- excitations) and the symmetrized electron terms in fermionic space:
+Concerning the symmetrized terms in the Hamiltonian from equation~\ref{eq:SymmetrizedHamiltonian}, we can trace them back to the antisymmetrized structure from UCCSD by exploiting the local equivalence of the antisymmetrized electron terms (single- and double- excitations) and the symmetrized electron terms in fermionic space:

 Note that one could also use other particle number operators than $n_p$ involved in the excitation ($q$ for singles and $q,r,s$ for doubles), but then for the orbitals in the superscript we have to replace $\pi/2\to -\pi/2$.
 Also, for a controlled excitation $G_{pj}^{qj}$, only the modes $p$ and $q$ can be used.
-For more details, refer to Appendix \ref{app:Equivalence}.
-Under the JW mapping, this local fermionic equivalence manifests as a local Clifford equivalence, i.e.,~$\exp{(-i\pi/2n_p)} \to S_p$ (up to a global phase which cancels out with the conjugate term).
-This way, we entirely avoid mapping out $\tilde G$ with the JW mapping and instead can recycle the circuits from Figs.~\ref{fig:SingleExcitation}-\ref{fig:ControlledSingleExcitation}.
+For more details, refer to Supplementary Note \hyperref[app:Equivalence]{5}.
+Under the JW mapping, this local fermionic equivalence manifests as a local Clifford equivalence, i.e.,~$\exp{(-i\pi/2n_p)} \to S_p$ (up to a global phase which cancels out with the conjugate term), where $S_p$ is the $S$-gate acting on qubit $p$.
+This way, we entirely avoid mapping out $\tilde G$ with the JW mapping and instead can recycle the circuits from Figs.~\ref{fig:SingleExcitation},~\ref{fig:DoubleExcitation}, and~\ref{fig:ControlledSingleExcitation}.
+We point out that, unlike in variational applications, the phase $(-1)^m$ is important here to avoid accidentally performing backwards time evolution.

 The only terms that can not be traced back to the excitation circuits are the density terms $\tilde G_p^p$ and the Coulomb repulsion terms $\tilde G_{pq}^{pq}$, which under the JW transformation map to